stefan-kolb/nucleus/README.md

 **Application lifecycle**

 Applications on cloudControl can't be explicitly stopped or restarted.
-They start after the successful build of the application, which is therefore postponed up to the first invocation of the start operation.
+They start after a successful build of the application, which is therefore postponed to the first invocation of the start operation.
-Application only stop once the corresponding _deployment_ has been deleted.
+Applications only stop once the corresponding _deployment_ has been deleted.

 **Logs**